Nikon 1 V1 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the V1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V1 was succeeded by the Nikon 1 V2.
+Both the V1 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The V1 was replaced by the Nikon 1 V2, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon 1 V1 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.